- Enrollment Advising

 - Transfer Course & Exam Credit Info

-Advising Period for Spring 2019 Enrollment is October 1-12
+Advising Period for Fall 2019 Enrollment is April 1-12

 Effective Spring 2018, students are no longer required to meet with members of the faculty during the advising period.
 Instead, faculty will concentrate on mentoring: guiding and supporting your academic and professional development.